vmware-tanzu/build-tooling-for-integrations/.github/PULL_REQUEST_TEMPLATE.md

 # Description
 _Include a summary of the change.
+All PRs require an associated issue, even if the fix is trivial, e.g. fixing a typo.
 If this change fixes an issue, indicate that on the `Fixes` line.
+If this change partially fixes or addresses and issue, indicate that with `Updates` in stead of `Fixes`.
 Briefly include relevant context and motivation._

 Fixes #{issue}